 It is also best practice to ensure that the medication has an up to date pharmacist label with clear instructions, then staff take direction from those instructions.
-However, if the pharmacist labels to existing known medication is vastly different then staff should "check this out" it has been known that pharmacist labels have been incorrectly printed giving the wrong dosage of administration.
+However, if the pharmacist labels to existing known medication is vastly different then staff must exercise professional curiosity and "check this out" it has been known that pharmacist labels have been incorrectly printed giving the wrong dosage of administration.